‘Skin on … Skin off’

 The Future of Learning

-Most communication in non-verbal
+Most communication is non-verbal

-How do you see all muscles, since some are covered by others, you ask?
-Well, each muscle can be explored visually, zoomed in and rotated around, users can see where a muscle sits in the body and if it is obscured by another muscle.
+-Each muscle can be explored visually, zoomed in and rotated around, users can see where a muscle sits in the body and if it is obscured by another muscle.
 That muscle temporarily goes semi-transparent to enable the underlying muscle to be seen in situ.

 Building the Body… Warts and All